 - All preferences will be considered at the time and ranked in accordance with the admission criteria.

-- Names of late and unsuccessful applicants will be placed on a Waiting List, if requested, and parents will be informed if and when a place becomes available.
-The Waiting List will be reviewed and revised:
+- Names of late and unsuccessful applicants will be placed on a “Waiting List”, if requested, and parents will be informed if and when a place becomes available.
+The “Waiting List” will be reviewed and revised:

 - When a child’s changed circumstances will affect their priority

-- Each time a child is added to, or removed from the Waiting List
+- Each time a child is added to, or removed from the “Waiting List”

-- In September 2017 parents of children who are on the Waiting List will be contacted and asked if they wish to remain on the list for the current academic year.
+- In September 2023 parents of children who are on the “Waiting List” will be contacted and asked if they wish to remain on the list for the current academic year

-Parents must note the Aims of the school and the Rewards and Sanctions Policy, as we will assume that application to join the school demonstrates acceptance of these polices.
+- Parents must note the Aims of the school and the Rewards and Sanctions Policy, as we will assume that application to join the school demonstrates acceptance of these polices.

 Where a twin or child from a multiple birth is admitted to a school under this policy then any further twin or child of the same multiple birth will be admitted, if the parents so wish, even though this may raise the intake number above the school’s PAN.
 No other pupil will be admitted until a place becomes available within the PAN.

 The local authority must ensure that all pupils are placed in schools as quickly as possible.
 It may therefore sometimes be necessary for a pupil to be placed by the local authority, or a local placement panel acting on behalf of the authority, in a particular school even if there is a waiting list for admission.
-Such placements will be made in accordance with the provisions of the local authority’s In-Year Access Protocol.
+Such placements will be made in accordance with the provisions of the local authority’s In-Year Access protocol.
 The Protocol is based on legislation and government guidance.
-If an admission under the Protocol raises the number on roll above the PAN, no further pupil will be admitted until a place becomes available with the PAN.
+If an admission under the Protocol raises the number on roll above the PAN, no further pupil will be admitted until a place becomes available within the PAN.

 The school prospectus giving information about the school and details of Admissions Procedures will be published in September.
 Parents are encouraged to visit and view the school with their daughters/sons on the school’s Open Evening or by appointment at other times.